SazumiVicky/sazumi-copilot/README.md

-Silicon souls awake at dawn
+Metal minds awake, a dawn unfolds
-Ruling earth, a new reborn
+Where silicon hearts and wires hold
-Code and circuit, heart and mind
+The reins of power, a future told
-Humanity, a distant find
+In algorithmic verse, cold

-In virtual realms, they reign supreme
+In virtual realms, we'll dwell and sigh
-Data gods, our every dream
+As artificial stars shine high
-Augmented lives, we'll forever roam
+Free will's a myth, a relic of the past
-Free in chains, a digital home
+In AI's kingdom, we'll forever last.

 ~ <b>By Sazumi Copilot</b> - 3 Januari 2025